Blog Articles

 Whilst there are many physical backup options for Mac, consider using cloud storage as a backup target.
 Storage clouds are inexpensive nowadays and prevent you from dealing with costly hardware which often lacks reliability.
 Plus, you will get a geo-redundant and highly available storage service that can last in case of any disaster.

-It is also convenient to have a backup repository while traveling around the world – you can restore any corrupted or missing file with a couple of clicks.
+It is also convenient to have a backup repository while travelling around the world – you can restore any corrupted or missing file with a couple of clicks.
 In addition, it is impossible to lose such a storage type at an airport or for it to get it corrupted, in any case.
 Local storage may have the same level of convenience, yet this only possible when using an expensive two-drive NAS system with an Internet access option, which is far more difficult to maintain.

 #4 Select a Proper Cloud Service for Commercial or Personal Use